 PRMP is launched with the aim of providing retirees with a new retirement planning option to enhance their quality of life on retirement.
 Replicating the business model of the RMP, policy reverse mortgage enables borrowers to use the death benefits of their life policies as collateral in return for lump-sum payouts and/or a stream of monthly payouts from participating lenders over a payment term.
 Under the PRMP, the Group mainly acts as an insurer to provide mortgage insurance cover for a premium on policy reverse mortgage loans advanced by participating lenders.
-Promotions on the PRMP were staged jointly with banks and the Group continued to explore collaboration opportunities with insurance companies as referrers of new life insurance policies that are potentially eligible under the PRMP.
+The Group continued to explore customer referral opportunities with business partners and to expand the number of eligible life insurance policies under the PRMP.
+Promotions and educational initiatives were also undertaken.